Research Programs

 Director, Kidney Research Institute

-The KRI is a collaboration between UW Medicine and Northwest Kidney Centers, and it has catalyzed kidney-disease-related research at UW, across the divisions within the department, across departments within the School of Medicine, and across various schools at UW.
+The KRI has catalyzed kidney-disease-related research at UW, across the 11 divisions within the Department of Medicine, across departments within the School of Medicine, and various schools at the University of Washington.
 Since its inception, the KRI investigators have procured over $200 million in extramural research funding (primarily federal), enrolled over 8000 patients with kidney diseases in research studies, and generated over 1500 original research publications.

-Today, the KRI is the central hub of the ambitious NIDDK-sponsored Kidney Precision Medicine Project led by Dr. Himmelfarb.
+The KRI is a hub for the NIDDK-sponsored Kidney Precision Medicine Project.
 The KRI has led the work on “kidney-on-a-chip” as a part of the larger nationwide initiative of “organs-on-a-chip” to accelerate the pace of the discovery of therapeutics.

-Clinical/translational kidney research is conducted predominantly through the Kidney Research Institute.
-The focus is on developing early detection, prevention, and treatment of kidney disease and its complications.
+The Kidney Research Institute predominantly conducts clinical/translational kidney research.
+Early detection, prevention, and treatment of kidney disease and its complications are the central focus.
 The Kidney Research Institute closely collaborates with our investigators at the Veteran’s Affairs Health Services Research & Development.

 There are over 40 investigator-initiated studies ongoing within the KRI that include several clinical trials to advance blood pressure and symptom management and treat secondary hyperparathyroidism in patients undergoing long-term dialysis, depression management in patients with advanced kidney disease, innovative treatments for various glomerular diseases; cohort studies to examine glycemia in patients undergoing long-term dialysis and optimal use of biomarkers for kidney disease in heart failure; translational studies to study tubular function in kidney diseases and autophagy in diabetic kidney disease; and qualitative studies to operationalize non-dialytic management of kidney failure and increase patient-centeredness of transplant evaluation for older adults.